contentauth/c2pa-python/docs/context-settings.md

 assert isinstance(ctx, ContextProvider)  # True
 ```

+A provider that does not derive from `ManagedResource` runs without in-flight teardown protection. `Reader` and `Builder` check `is_valid` before use, but nothing defers a teardown that arrives mid-construction, so closing such a provider on another thread while a `Reader` or `Builder` is being built from it can free the native context while that construction is still using it.
+The built-in `Context` carries that protection.
+Custom providers that share a context across threads should keep it alive for the duration of any construction that uses it.

 ## Migrating from load_settings

 The `load_settings()` function is deprecated.
 Replace it with `Settings` and `Context` APIs: